Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 1-4.
+- The Red Sox have played as the favorite in five of their past 10 games and have won two of those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Red Sox and their opponents are 7-2-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Red Sox and their opponents have failed to hit the over three times.

-- The Red Sox's previous 10 games have not had a spread set by sportsbooks.
+- Sportsbooks have not set a spread for any of the Red Sox's last 10 games.

 Explore More About This Game